General Gideon Foster House, Peabody Historical Society Headquarters

 35 Washington Street, Peabody

 The first floor of the Foster House features a Federal style dining room and a Victorian parlor that interpret the occupancies of the Foster and Merrill families of Peabody.
-The second floor galleries house the Society’s extensive costume and textile collections, including clothing, hats, shoes, jewelry, table linens, quilts, samplers and other needlework.
-Exhibits on the third floor feature military artifacts that were used by local citizens who served in major conflicts from the Revolutionary War to the war in Iraq.
+The second floor houses the Society’s extensive costume and textile collections, including clothing, hats, shoes, jewelry, table linens, quilts, samplers and other needlework.
+The third floor houses our military artifacts that were used by local citizens who served in major conflicts from the Revolutionary War to the war in Iraq.

 Osborne-Salata House